-Department Affected

-Current problem We need to plan for our own future and for our future generations.
-We must reduce the amount of polluted stormwater entering coastal estuaries, especially the Indian River Lagoon.
+Areas Affected IRL (is the victum) Brevard is the beneficiary estuaries, especially the Indian River Lagoon.
 Low Impact Development (LID) and Green Infrastructure (GI) represent the most progressive trends in stormwater management to protect water quality and reduce flooding.

-Recommendation We recommend incorporating LID into legislation as is being done throughout other
+Our recommendation is to incorporate LID into legislation as is being done throughout other Florida counties.
+I'd be glad to participate on a committee or task force to investigate and create legislation.